Targeting Completeness: Automated Complexity Analysis of Integer Programs: Evaluation, Implementation, Related Work, and Conclusion

-The \tool{CINT} collection contains almost only examples with linear arithmetic and the existing tools can already solve most of its benchmarks which are not known to be non-terminating.\footnote{\tool{iRankFinder} \cite{domenech2018IRankFinder} proves non-termination for 119 programs in \tool{CINT}. \tool{KoAT2} (without the contributions of this paper) already infers finite runtimes for 340 of the remaining $519-119 = 400$ examples in \tool{CINT}.} While most complexity analyzers are essentially restricted to programs with linear arithmetic, our new approach also succeeds on programs with \emph{non-linear} arithmetic.
-The approach of the current paper increases \KoAT's power substantially not only for (non-linear) twn-loops but also for programs (possibly with non-linear arithmetic) where the values of variables computed in ``earlier'' loops influence the runtime of ``later'' loops (e.g., the modification of our example from \Cref{fig:ITS} where $t_4$ sets $x_6$ to $x_5$ instead of $x_1$, see the end of \Cref{ex:global_runtime_bound}).
+The \tool{CINT} collection consists mainly of examples with linear arithmetic and the existing tools can already solve most of its benchmarks which are not known to be non-terminating.\footnote{The tool \tool{iRankFinder} \cite{domenech2018IRankFinder} proves non-termination for 119 programs in \tool{CINT}. \tool{KoAT2} (without the contributions of this paper) already infers finite runtimes for 335 of the remaining $519-119 = 400$ examples in \tool{CINT}.} While most complexity analyzers are essentially restricted to programs with linear arithmetic, the new approach also succeeds on programs with \emph{non-linear} arithmetic.
+The approach of the current paper increases \KoAT's power substantially not only for (non-linear) \emph{twn}-loops but also for programs (possibly with non-linear arithmetic) where the values of variables computed in ``earlier'' loops influence the runtime of ``later'' loops (e.g., the modification of the example from \Cref{fig:ITS} where $t_4$ sets $x_6$ to $x_1$ instead of $x_4$, see the end of \Cref{ex:global_runtime_bound}).